14th Infantry Division (France)

-The 14th Infantry Division marches through Paris on June 18, 1945, behind General Salan.

 The 14th Infantry Division (14e DI) was an infantry division of the French Army which took part in the Napoleonic Wars, the First World War, the Second World War and the Algerian War.

 History

 Napoleonic Wars

 The 14th Infantry Division already fought in the Hundred Days campaign in 1815, as part of General Gérard's 4th Infantry Corps, where it was abandoned by its commander, General of Division Count de Ghaisnes de Bourmont, who defected to the allied camp.